lando/lando/docs/contrib/sponsor-upsell.md

 ## They're Ready to Sponsor.
 Now What?

-Most organizations will want to sponsor directly through our [Github sponsors page](), but to take full advantage of sponsorship benefits, they'll want to reach out to the Lando maintainer team.
+Most organizations will want to sponsor directly through our [Github sponsors page](https://github.com/sponsors/lando).
+If Lando saves your organization at least a couple hours each month, we highly encourage you making a recurring contribution, but for one-time contributions [Open Collective](https://opencollective.com/lando#category-CONTRIBUTE) can be more convenient.

+To take full advantage of sponsorship benefits your organization will want to reach out to <sponsorships@lando.dev>.
 Checkout the [guide on sponsorships](sponsor-intro.md) for more details on benefits and how sponsors can take advantage of them.